 These cabbage rolls made an appearance on our dinner table about once a month.
 I distinctly remember the frequency because this was one of my favorite meals, and every time we sat down to dig in, I’d whine about why we didn’t have them more often.

-To say they’re a bit time consuming would be accurate.
+To say golabki are a bit time consuming would be accurate.
 They’re done in a little over 2 hours, which isn’t terrible since most of that is oven time – but rolling the filling in the steamed cabbage leaves can be a little trying for even an experienced home cook.

 The key to making the process easier is having a perfect blend of ingredients in your meat and rice-based filling…and I think I’ve finally mastered it in this golabki recipe!
 I admit, I fiddled with Nana’s recipe a little bit, but only by making a tiny substitution.

-I’m not in the habit of ruining the nostalgia of a traditional dinner, but just hear me out.
+Now, I’m not in the habit of ruining the nostalgia of a traditional dinner, but just hear me out.
 Nana’s prep was simple, but involved pre-cooking the meat and onions.
-Spooning the unruly mix into the cabbage and fighting to keep it inside while she rolled the leaves…no wonder she hated making them.
+Spooning the unruly mix into the cabbage and fighting to keep it inside while she rolled the leaves.
+It was no wonder she avoided making them more often than she did.

-This golabki recipe is already fairly healthy, most of its calories coming from the rice and ground beef, depending on what type you use.
-By making these with lean ground beef, and replacing only 1/2 pound of it with 6 ounces of chopped mushrooms, you’re reducing calories and saturated fat.
-At the same time, you’re adding extra vitamin D, vitamin B, potassium, and antioxidants to your meal.
+Stuffed cabbage rolls are already fairly healthy, most of the calories coming from the rice and ground beef, depending on what type you use.
+By making these with lean ground beef, and replacing only 1/2 pound of it with 6 ounces of chopped mushrooms, you’re reducing calories, saturated fat, and adding extra vitamins

 All this, and you won’t be sacrificing any of the comforting flavors that you remember from your childhood.
 These cabbage rolls taste exactly the same as my Nana’s did.
 In fact, there’s a good chance you won’t even pick up a hint of mushroom!
 (This is coming from a super-taster, by the way.)